Adobe-CEP/Getting-Started-guides/Package Distribute Install/readme.md

 ```

 ## Creating and verifying a signed package
 Once you have a signed, verified certificate from the previous step, you are ready to create a signed pacakge.
-For CS6 hosts, and for more complex products on CC hosts, you must create an Adobe `ZXP` package that conforms to the Adobe Exchange requirements.
+In order to conform to the Adobe Exchange requirements or distribute using Admin Console, you must create an Adobe `ZXP` package.

 ### Decide what to include in your package and provide the configuration file
 If your package only includes one HTML extension, you can construct your folder structure like below and include an XML file named `manifest.xml` inside the `CSXS`folder: